lucianoviola/lucianoviola.github.io/_posts/2018-09-20-energy_clustering.md

 title:  "Clustering electricity usage profiles with K-means"
 date:   2018-09-20
 categories: data
-description: How to group similar patterns of energy consumption
+description: In this article, we will go through how to find patterns in the daily load profiles of a single household with the K-means clustering algorithm.
 tags: [time-series, clustering, k-means]
 ---